-With a little funding generously supplied by the Humane Society, Gemma began by simply feeding the street dogs and starting to get to know their personalities.
+With a little funding generously donated by the Humane Society, Gemma began by feeding as many of the street dogs as she could afford and starting to get to know their personalities.
 When that funding ran out, Gemma committed to continuing what she had started - helping the dogs as much as she could!

 Relying on small donations from family & friends as well as working tirelessly to raise funds back home in the UK, Gemma was able to start buying medical supplies and food for the animals.
-With land donated by the Baan Unrak School, she now had a 1 roomed structure in which the animals could all live.
+With land donated by the Baan Unrak School, our small sanctuary started to grow with a 1 roomed structure in which the animals could all live.
 Word eventually spread that someone was helping dogs in the region and people started bringing the now infamous “Farang Ma” or “Foreign Dog Lady” an increasing number of sick and injured animals.
-And so, the accidental sanctuary was now born!
+And so, the accidental sanctuary was born!

-Since then, Thai Animal Sanctuary has continued to grow and with the help of visiting volunteer vets and international volunteers we are able to continue changing and improving the lives of thousands of animals.
+Since then Thai Animal Sanctuary has continued to grow, and with the help of visiting volunteer vets, international volunteers as well as new management we are able to continue changing and improving the lives of thousands of animals.

 About the Animals

-Most of our resident animals here in the sanctuary are up for adoption, and we need to provide for them until we are able to find them forever homes.
-There are also a few animals under our care that are either too old or have conditions that prevent them from being adopted.
-With such a large family, feeding and providing veterinary care for all our animals (as well as daily walk-ins to the clinic) is a constant strain on our finances, so the decision to take on new residents is not taken lightly.
+All of the resident animals you see on our website are vaccinated, neutered, microchipped and available for adoption.
+With such a large family, feeding and providing veterinary care for all our animals (as well as daily walk-ins to the clinic) is a constant strain on our finances - the decision to take on new residents is not taken lightly.
 Our main goal is to have more adoptions than new animals coming in!